sarsamurmu/zusty/pages/src/docs/form/checkbox.md

 ## Circular
-There are another style, circular style.
+There is another style, circular style.
 To get this style add class `zust-circle`{.class}.
 You can even use it with outlined.

 ```html {snippet}
 <label class="zust-checkbox zust-circle">